Canon 1000D vs Sony A9

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1000D and Sony Alpha A9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1000D does not offer wifi capability.
+In contrast, the 1000D does not provide wifi capability.

 Studio photographers will appreciate that the Sony A9 (unlike the 1000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the 1000D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1000D was succeeded by the Canon 1100D.
+Both the 1000D and the A9 have been discontinued, but can regularly be found used on eBay.
+The 1000D was replaced by the Canon 1100D, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1000D and the Sony A9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.